- Last Updated: April 23, 2025

 Here’s an idea of what you can expect to pay for your data collection method:

-Consider your budget for consultants or contractors you might need to hire depending on which app you choose.
-For example, many open-source data collection apps are free, but in order to access the expertise required to customize it for their needs, teams end up hiring consultants.
+Be sure to consider the total cost of ownership when making a budget-based decision.
+For example, many open-source data collection apps are free of monthly charges, but in order to access the expertise required to customize it for their needs, teams end up needing to hire expensive consultants.

-When mobile data collection apps make the most sense
+When a mobile app for data collection is the best choice

 If your data collection projects involve data collectors traveling to meet with respondents face-to-face for interviews, using mobile devices for computer-assisted personal interviewing (CAPI) is a natural fit.
 Or, if you conduct phone interviews in rural, remote areas in low-to-middle income countries, a mobile data collection app designed for this purpose is the ideal solution for your needs.